Monsters, Inc. (franchise): Monsters University (2013)

+Untitled third film (TBA)

+In March 2026, reports circulated that a third film in the franchise was in development.

 Television series

 Monsters at Work is a sequel television series to Monsters, Inc. produced by Disney Television Animation for Disney+.
 It was announced in a Disney press release on November 9, 2017, as part of a list of in development series for the Walt Disney Company's then-upcoming streaming service.
 On April 9, 2019, it was revealed that the show would be titled Monsters at Work and premiere in spring 2021.
 Seven of the original cast would return, including John Goodman and Billy Crystal reprising their roles as Sulley and Mike, respectively.
 On February 24, 2021, it was announced that it would be released on July 2, followed by a delay to July 7.
 In September 2021, it was indicated that a second season is in development.
 It was later officially announced at Annecy International Animation Film Festival 2022, with Kevin Deters and Stevie Wermers replacing Bobs Gannaway and Stephen Anderson as showrunner and supervising director for season 2.
 The second season was released on April 5, 2024, on Disney Channel and was released on Disney+ on May 5, 2024.

 The series begins the day after Monsters, Incorporated has switched to laugh power and follows Tylor Tuskmon (Ben Feldman), who hopes to be promoted to the Laugh Floor alongside Mike and Sulley.